dojoengine/dojo/README.md

 ## Development

 We welcome contributions of all kinds from anyone.
-See our [Contribution Guide](/CONTRIBUTING.md) for more information on setting up your developer environment and how to get involved.
+See our [Development](/DEVELOPMENT.md) and [Contributing](/CONTRIBUTING.md) guides for more information on setting up your developer environment and how to get involved.

 If you encounter issues or have questions, you can [submit an issue on GitHub](https://github.com/dojoengine/dojo/issues).
 You can also join our [Discord](https://discord.gg/dojoengine) for discussion and help.